 Roof rats (Rattus rattus) are highly adaptable, nocturnal rodents who transmit diseases, and have helped cause devastating plagues around the world in past and present times.
 Their adaptability has been key in their ability to survive and thrive.

 Roof rats have smooth and sleek black or brown fur, large ears, large eyes, and a pointy nose.
 They can grow to over 40 cm long.
 Roof rats have long, hairless, scaly tails, which are often longer than the combined length of their head and body.
 Compared to a Norway rat, a roof rat’s body is more glossier and smaller.
-Like all rodents, their teeth continually grow, and therefore they gnaw to help keep them a managable size.
+Like all rodents, their teeth continually grow, and therefore they gnaw to help keep them a manageable size.

 These rodents can squeeze through holes as small as a quarter.
 This is because they have small bones and are extremely flexible.
 If a roof rat can fit its head through a hole, it can collapse its body and pull itself through.
 They are fast, and amazing climbers, frequently nesting in high places like trees, attics, rafters and roofs (hence their name ‘roof rat).
 They even nest on the ground if needed.
 If you come across a live roof rat in your home or business during the day, this is likely a sign that there are more.
 Live sightings during the day typically occur when current nests are full, or have recently been disturbed.